 The American Women's College Online

-SOUL places the adult woman learner at the center of the learning experience.
+SOUL places the adult woman learner at the center of the college learning experience.

-SOUL is a data driven approach intended to make a student's college experience more personal and supportive.
+What is SOUL?
+SOUL is a data-driven approach to learning that helps make the student experience at The American Women's College more personal and more supportive.

-By pairing analytics with personalized instruction and support services, we can pro-actively respond to a student's needs to increase her chance of educational success.
+To accomplish this mission, we realized that innovative practices were needed to improve performance, retention, and graduation rates for these nontraditional learners.
+By pairing SOUL's analytics with our personalized instruction and support services, we can now anticipate and respond to a student's unique learning needs and increase her chance of educational success!

-In 2014, Bay Path was one of only 24 US institutions to receive a prestigious Fund for the Improvement of Postsecondary Education (FIPSE) grant from the US Dept. of Education.
-This grant has helped us develop SOUL.
+In 2014, Bay Path was one of only 24 US institutions to receive a prestigious FIPSE grant (Fund for the Improvement of Postsecondary Education) from the US Dept. of Education.
+This grant helped us develop and implement the SOUL program.

-SOUL Connect for Educators –In addition to their expertise, our faculty will be able to use analytics to inform their instruction.
+SOUL Connect for Educators – Through this program, our faculty learn how to use analytics to inform both their class instruction and student support.

 “I feel most grateful for the deliberate focus on building a supportive community.
 I also appreciate the commitment to assuring us that reaching out to ask for help is important.”